asosatrejo/pet-adoption-analysis/README.md

 Although the focus was shifted in the process of answering the initial question, it did serve as a great starting point.
 We can conclude that western North Carolina generally has the most adoptable pets, and can view images "top-10-dogs-scatter.png" and "top-10-cats-scatter.png" to see the general area in which the cities are located.
 With more experience, and perhaps a better laptop, a bigger dataset could be analyzed to take a different approach to answering the initial question.
 "Does a certain area have higher/lower adoption rates?"
 Perhaps, but we can answer "Does a certain area have higher/lower available adoptable pets?"
 Yes, look to Western North Carolina!

-# Resources

 # Files included
 ## Location Analysis
 - Location-Analysis.ipynb
 - top-10-cats-scatter.png
 - top-10-dogs-scatter.png

-# Pet Attributes Analysis
+## Pet Attributes Analysis
 - Per-Adoption-Analysis.ipynb
+- pie.png
+- pie2.png
+- pie3.png
+- pie4.png
+- pie5.png
+- pie6.png

+## Convenient Organizations Analysis
+- convenient_cats.png
+- convenient_dogs.png
+- number_of_organizations.png

+# Resources
-## Location Analysis - Portion completed by Ariana
+## Location Analysis
 - [Navigating Petfinder’s API using Petpy Wrapper](https://medium.com/analytics-vidhya/navigating-petfinders-api-using-petpy-wrapper-2cf085c33d75)
 - [Pythonic Data Cleaning With pandas and NumPy](https://realpython.com/python-data-cleaning-numpy-pandas/)
 - [Pandas Drop Last Column from DataFrame](https://sparkbyexamples.com/pandas/pandas-drop-last-column-from-dataframe-2/#:~:text=using%20iloc%5B%5D-,Using%20DataFrame.,the%20last%20column%20from%20DataFrame.)
 - [Matplotlib Cheatsheets and Handouts](https://matplotlib.org/cheatsheets/)
 - [List of Named Colors](https://matplotlib.org/stable/gallery/color/named_colors.html)